Spoorthi-032004/Research-assistant-chatbot/README.md

 - A [Groq API key](https://console.groq.com)

 ### MongoDB Setup
-The application uses MongoDB to store AI-generated paper results and chat session history.MongoDB can be run locally or through MongoDB Atlas.
+The application uses MongoDB to store AI-generated paper results and chat session history.
+MongoDB can be run locally or through MongoDB Atlas.

 -For a local MongoDB installation, make sure the MongoDB service is running and use:
 '''env
 MONGO_URI=mongodb://localhost:27017